mrocklin/blog/_posts/work/2017-04-13-streaming.md

 [1, 2, 3, 5, 8, 13, 21, 34, 55, 89]
 ```

+*Note: due to the time rate-limiting functionality this example relied on an
+event loop running somewhere in another thread.
+This is the case for example
+in a Jupyter notebook, or if you have a Dask Client running.*

 Things that this doesn't do
 ---------------------------

-OK, so at this point if you're familiar with streaming systems then you're
+If you are familiar with streaming systems then you may say the following:

-saying "Lets not get ahead of ourselves; there's way more to a good streaming
+*Lets not get ahead of ourselves; there's way more to a good streaming
 system than what is presented here.
 You need to handle parallelism, fault
-tolerance, out-of-order elements, event/processing times, etc.."  and you would
+tolerance, out-of-order elements, event/processing times, etc..*

-be entirely correct.
-What is presented here is not in any way a competitor to
+... and you would be entirely correct.
+What is presented here is not in any
-systems like Flink for production-level data engineering problems.
-There is a
+way a competitor to existing systems like Flink for production-level data
-*lot* of logic that hasn't been built here (and its good to remember that this
+engineering problems.
+There is a *lot* of logic that hasn't been built here
-project was built at night over a week).
+(and its good to remember that this project was built at night over a week).

 Although some of those things, and in particular the distributed computing
 bits, we may get for free.